 The electric field serves as the fundamental mediator, transferring energy from reconnection sites at looptops to dissipation sites at footpoints, completing the energy cycle from photospheric motions to coronal thermalization.

-The convergence of three key advances—morphological resolution of campfires \citep{Berghmans2021}, stereoscopic height determination \citep{Zhukov2021}, and comprehensive energy analysis \citep{Podladchikova2025}—provides compelling evidence for this dual-mechanism model.
+The convergence of three key advances—morphological resolution of Solar Orbiter EUV brightenings \citep{Berghmans2021}, stereoscopic height determination \citep{Zhukov2021}, and comprehensive energy analysis \citep{Podladchikova2025}—provides compelling evidence for this dual-mechanism model.
 Solar Orbiter's direct observations finally resolve the long-standing controversy about EUV nanoflare locations, confirming that both footpoint and looptop heating contribute significantly to the coronal energy budget.
 Future Solar Orbiter observations will continue to improve spatial resolution, bringing us closer to the fundamental scales of coronal heating processes.